calisingh/OneSJ/README.md

 OneSJ's Privacy Policy does not apply to other advertisers or websites.
 Thus, we are advising you to consult the respective Privacy Policies of these third-party ad servers for more detailed information.
 It may include their practices and instructions about how to opt-out of certain options.
 You can choose to disable cookies through your individual browser options.
 To know more detailed information about cookie management with specific web browsers, it can be found at the browsers' respective websites.

-# Log Files.
-OneSJ follows a standard procedure of using log files.
-These files log visitors when they visit websites.
-All hosting companies do this and a part of hosting services' analytics.
-The information collected by log files includes referring/exit pages, time spent on the website, and the number of clicks on the components.
-The purpose of the information is for analyzing trends, administering the site, and tracking users' movement on the website.
-Minor Information.

-Another part of our priority is adding protection for minors using the site.
-We encourage parents and guardians to observe, participate in, and/or monitor and guide their online activity.

-OneSJ does not knowingly collect any Personal Identifiable Information from children.
-If you think that your child provided this kind of information on our website, we strongly encourage you to contact us immediately and we will do our best efforts to promptly remove such information from our records.

 # Getting Started with Create React App